CodeURJC-DAW-2018-19/santatecla-bibliografia-2/README.md

 * [![Docker](https://img.shields.io/badge/Install-Docker-blue.svg)](https://www.docker.com/)

-YOU ARE READY TO USE OUR WEB APPLICATION USING DOCKER

 The sudo command will depend on your docker configuration.
 We will use 2 containers: MySQL and another containing the Web application and the REST API.
 If you want to download the images separately you can download them by typing in the shell: